Arabia quadrangle

 The Arabia quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The Arabia quadrangle is also referred to as MC-12 (Mars Chart-12).

 The quadrangle contains part of the classic area of Mars known as Arabia.
 It also contains a part of Terra Sabaea and a small part of Meridiani Planum.
 It lies on the boundary between the young northern plains and the old southern highlands.
 The quadrangle covers the area from 315° to 360° west longitude and 0° to 30° north latitude.

 Description

 The surface of the Arabia quadrangle appears to be very old because it has a high density of craters, but it is not near as high in elevation as typical old surfaces.
 On Mars the oldest areas contain the most craters; the oldest period is called Noachian after the quadrangle Noachis.
 The Arabia area contains many buttes and ridges.
 Some believe that during certain climate changes an ice-dust layer was deposited; later, parts were eroded to form buttes.

 Some outflow channels are found in Arabia, namely Naktong Vallis, Locras Valles, Indus Vallis, Scamander Vallis, and Cusus Valles.

+This area is one of the dustest on the planet.
+Dust is often 20 meters deep with some places covered with 250 meters of dust.